Anisotropic capillary hypersurfaces in a wedge: Alexandrov type theorem

+By Corollary \ref{hmcpositve}, in the first case of Lemma \ref{lem:subcase}, it is established that \( H^F_r \) is a positive constant, and in the second case of Lemma \ref{lem:subcase}, \( H^F_1 \) is a positive constant.

+Following the reasoning in the proof of Proposition \ref{freebdythm}, we can combine Theorem \ref{mink} with Theorem \ref{capiHKineq} to deduce that the equality condition in the Heintze-Karcher inequality \eqref{hkineq} is satisfied.
+Consequently, \( \Sigma \) must be an \( \omega_0 \)-truncated Wulff shape.
+However, this conclusion conflicts with the condition \( \Sigma \cap L = \varnothing \) as stated in Lemma \ref{existkF}. \end{proof}

-\begin{ack} The authors would like to thank Zhenxiao Xie and Chao Qian for their helpful comments.
-The authors were partially supported by the National Natural Science Foundation of China under grants No.~11831005 and No.~12061131014. \end{ack}
+\begin{ack} The authors would like to thank Professors Chao Qian, Chao Xia, Qiaoling Xia, Zhenxiao Xie and Ge Xiong for their helpful comments.
+The authors were partially supported by the National Natural Science Foundation of China (grant numbers 12471048, 11831005 and 12061131014). \end{ack}